What is a typical day at Compass?

 Project Week: Project Week is the culminating event for the Compass school year.
 This is a chance for students to synthesize their learning throughout the year in self-directed, student or faculty initiated projects under faculty supervision.
 Students are asked to develop projects that relate to course learning goals while allowing each student to pursue areas of particular interest.
 Project Week concludes with a community celebration of learning.

 Senior Projects: Every senior must complete an intensive independent project with a substantial research component in order to graduate.
 Seniors develop a proposal for study of a topic of great interest, and typically conduct the project outside of school for several weeks in the spring of senior year.
-Occasionally, ambitious senior projects are approved that may take a semester or year to accomplish, such as an intensive study abroad experience.
+Occasionally, ambitious senior projects are approved that may take a semester or year to accomplish, such as an intensive study abroad or internship experience.
 Projects must include a written and visual component presented to the student body at an annual ceremony.
 Recent projects have included job shadowing a professor at the University of Vermont, writing a feature length screenplay, conducting an apprenticeship in glass blowing, and creating a professional level photographic journal of Bellows Falls.